coderholic/pyradio/docs/tts.md

 - Song titles are queued and spoken after high-priority interruptions
 - Rapid navigation triggers queue optimization

+### Volume Change Announcements

+When enabled, PyRadio provides spoken feedback for volume adjustments using a debounce mechanism.

+A "volume change session" begins with the first volume modification and ends after no further changes occur within the configured delay period.
+At the end of the session, the system announces:

+"Volume set to XX%"

+The debounce delay (300–3000 ms) prevents repetitive announcements while rapidly adjusting the volume.

+Optionally, an additional start notification:

+"Volume change initiated"

+can be enabled to indicate the beginning of a volume adjustment session.

+Typical values: 300–500 ms for responsive feedback.

 ## Usage Guidelines

 ### For English-Dominant Users